rsmp-nordic/rsmp_core/source/applicability/basic_structure.rst

 If there is a mismatch or if there are no RSMP version that both communicating parties support, see :ref:`communication-rejection`.

-The version message should be implemented in such a way that is should be possible to add additional tags/variables (e.g. date) without affecting existing implementations.
+The version message should be implemented in such a way that it should be possible to add additional tags/variables (e.g. date) without affecting existing implementations.